 What we continue to ignore is that systems of injustice do not care if a majority of the population disagrees – those systems have always been disproportionately controlled by a relatively small, but enormously wealthy and influential elite.
 Even when we make gains, we are only one election cycle from having them reversed.

 The weaponization of religion has proven time and time again to be resistant to arguments based on reason.
 It is irrational for us to keep debating the humanity of our children thinking we will have a different outcome.

 Yes, we must continue to fight this legislation in the courts, we will continue to get out the vote, we will try to open hearts and minds – all of these things are necessary, but in no way sufficient.

-I have come to the conclusion that unless we collectively acknowledge faith is not fact and enshrine the scientific method in our practice of government, our country will only be free and just for white Christian nationalists.
+I have come to the conclusion that unless we collectively acknowledge faith is not fact and enshrine the scientific method in our practice of government, our country will only truly be free for white Christian nationalists.

 It is a path well worn by those who marched and sacrificed for the Black Freedom Movement.
-It is a path that wound its way through black churches and resolute white churches in the march for civil rights and voting rights.
-It is a path that continued on despite the deadly bombings and assassination of its leaders.
+It is a path that wound its way through black churches and supportive white churches.
+It is a path that continued on despite the deadly bombings of those churches and the assassination of their leaders.

 It is difficult to hold onto a dream.
 As Dr. King shared in a 1967 interview, in some ways his “dream had turned into a nightmare,” and “some of the old optimism was a little superficial, and now it must be tempered with a solid realism.”

 About the author: Peter Tchoryk is an engineer and a dad who discovered he had a lot to learn from his kids.
 He is committed to making this world safer for all those who are persecuted for trying to live authentically.
-Please check in with us at www.FaithIsNotFact.com for updates and resources or contact the author directly.
+To learn more, check in with us at ScientificRebels.com, listen to our Podcast, or contact the author directly.